le91/tmux/README.md

 I've started with Powerline as a status line, but then realized it's too fat for my Macbook 15'' display, it hardly can fit all those fancy arrows, widgets and separators, so that I can only see one window "tab".

 So I decide to make my feet wet, with the idea to keep it dense, and include essential widgets.
-Sometimes it tries to replicate OSX topbar (battery, date time).
+Sometimes it tries to replicate OSX topbar (date time).

 Left part:
 ![status line left](https://user-images.githubusercontent.com/768858/33151594-59db6a8e-cfe1-11e7-8a36-476fe0b416b3.png)